Sierra Leone, Liberia deploy troops as Ebola toll hits 887

 Long convoys of military trucks ferried troops and medical workers on Monday to Sierra Leone's far east, where the density of cases is highest.
 Military spokesman Colonel Michael Samoura said the operation, code-named Octopus, involved around 750 military personnel.

-In neighboring Liberia, President Ellen Johnson-Sirleaf and ministers held a crisis meeting on Sunday to discuss a series of anti-Ebola measures as police contained infected communities in the northern Lofa county.
+In neighbouring Liberia, President Ellen Johnson-Sirleaf and ministers held a crisis meeting on Sunday to discuss a series of anti-Ebola measures as police contained infected communities in the northern Lofa county.

 Police were setting up checkpoints and roadblocks for key entrance and exit points to those infected communities, which nobody will be allowed to leave.
 Troops were deploying to badly affected areas to prepare to enforce the measures.